Jasic incident: Mass arrest

 On the morning of 24 August 2018, police raided an apartment that served as a location for workers and students to organize, detaining about 50 people, who were singing L'Internationale at the time of being arrested.
+In the days that followed, the police went on raids throughout the country, arresting a number of students and workers.
 The New York Times reports that twelve student activists were missing according to family and relatives.
 According to relatives, the activists were abducted from Beijing, Guangzhou, Shanghai, Shenzhen and Wuhan.
 According to some witnesses the activists were beaten.

 On 9 September 2018, ten workers and students went to Shaoshan and paid homage to Mao Zedong.
 They pulled up a banner at the bronze statue square and laid flowers for the bronze statue of Mao Zedong, singing L'Internationale before being arrested by local police.

 Throughout November, a dozen activists were detained, including two officials from the All-China Federation of Trade Unions who, according to workers, had helped them form a union.
 On December 26, Qiu Zhanxuan was taken away by police before he went to attend the 125th anniversary of Mao's birth in Beijing.
 The following day, the Peking University Marxist Society was forcibly "restructured", and Qiu, as president, said that none of the new staffs from the restructured Society were previous members of the group.
+Similar to the case of Peking University, Beijing Language and Culture University, Nanjing University and Renmin University of China also began to reorganize or close down their left-wing students associations.
+Students launched months-long demonstrations, which came to be known as the "Defensive War" for the student associations.

-In January 2019, police summoned several activists and showed them an allegedly "forced confession" video in which four activists (including Yue and Qiu) claimed to renounce labor radicalism.
+In January 2019, police summoned several activists and showed them an allegedly forced confession video in which four activists (including Yue and Qiu) claimed to renounce labor radicalism.
 Some activists later wrote blog posts criticizing the police's action, saying it was a "ridiculous performance put on by the police".
 Seven more people were taken away again.

-Several organizers and student activists remain missing, including Yue Xin and Zhang Shengye.
+Several organizers and student activists remained missing, including Yue Xin and Zhang Shengye.
+In August 2023, Photon Media wrote that Yue Xin has been released and is working and volunteering in a library-related NGO in her spare time.

 Reactions

 Chinese government

 On 24 August 2018, China's official news agency Xinhua News Agency posted a report entitled "Behind the 'rights protection' of workers at Shenzhen Jasic Technology Co., Ltd." in Chinese, and "Investigation on so-called worker incidents in Shenzhen" in English, arguing the incident was instigated by foreign NGOs, especially an organization called "center for migrant workers".
 According to Xinhua, Yu and other people clashed with the police at the behest of Fu, an employee of the "center for migrant workers".
+According to the Chinese version, the "center for migrant workers" is funded by the Hong Kong-registered organization "Worker Empowerment".